• Skip to primary navigation

 Saima Zaidi

-Tandoori gobi makes for a healthy and tasty evening snack or appetizer.
+Tandoori gobi makes for a tasty evening snack or appetizer.
 Cauliflower florets are marinated in yogurt and spices and roasted in an oven.

 5 from 1 vote